Investment Visas For Hong Kong

 - An application form ID(E) 936, with relevant parts duly completed and signed

-- A copy of the sponsor’s Permanent Hong Kong identity card and/or travel document (if he is sponsoring the applicant as an individual)
+- A copy of the sponsor’s Permanent Hong Kong identity card or travel document (if he is sponsoring the applicant as an individual)

 - A copy of the sponsor’s Business Registration Certificate (if he is sponsoring the applicant as a company)

-- A copy of Business Registration Certificate of the company which the applicant is going to invest or has invested.
+- A copy of the Business Registration Certificate of the company in which the applicant will invest or has invested.
 Copy of Form 1A (for sole proprietorship) or Form 1B plus Form X(i) and X(ii) (for a limited company) or Form 1C (for partnership) from the Company Registry

 - Details, with proof, of the applicant’s proposed business activities in Hong Kong

-- Details, with proof, of the applicant’s proposed investment in Hong Kong, his paid-up capital and source of funds
+- Details, with evidence, of the applicant’s proposed investment in Hong Kong, his paid-up capital and source of funds

 - Details of the personal particulars of all other Directors of the company and their whereabouts